maubanel/P4-DAM-Admin/README.md

 `p4 obliterate -y //DEPOTNAME/FilePaths...`

-### If typemap is messup, retype project by going to a root folder on a workspace and running
+### If typemap is wrong (.uasset should be binary+l), retype all the files in the project by going to a root folder on a workspace and running

 `p4 edit -t auto ...`